 A: Currently, only our Peak membership plan offers delivery services.
 Plus and Pro memberships do not have a delivery option.

 Q: Are women-owned and/or diverse-owned businesses encouraged to sign up for PPE?

 A: PPE Unite™ is committed to inclusion and diversity.
 We strongly encourage women, veteran, LGBTQ+ and minority-owned businesses to apply.
 A core part of our impact work is dedicated to actively connecting with high-need businesses and supporting diverse communities.

 Who Is Eligible

-You must operate a small business, nonprofit, or organization with 100 employees or less.
+You must operate a private business, nonprofit, or organization regardless of size.

-You must operate as a sole proprietor, partnership, LLC, S or C-Corp, or micro-enterprises.
+You must operate as a sole proprietor, partnership, LLC, S or C-Corp, registered nonprofit, or micro-enterprise.

 You must be a valid subscriber to one of our membership plans.
 All eligible organizations are able to receive supplies & quantities based on their plan.